-Yes, you can still lock the screen orientation in iOS 7 to prevent the display from rotating itself when an iPad, iPhone, or iPod touch has been physically turned onto its side.
+Yes, you can still lock the screen orientation in iOS 10, iOS 9, iOS 8 and iOS 7 to prevent the display from rotating itself when an iPad, iPhone, or iPod touch has been physically turned onto its side.
 The orientation lock is now in a quicker access location contained within Control Center, making it much faster to access from anywhere than it was before.
 Regardless, if you’re a creature of habit and haven’t found the setting since it has been moved, don’t feel too bad.

 - Swipe up from the very bottom of the display to summon Control Center – you can be on the lock screen, at the home screen, or in an app

 - Locate the “Orientation Lock” button in the upper right corner, tap on it to toggle ON or OFF

 The orientation lock button will be highlighted in white to show it is enabled, and a little icon will appear in the topmost status bar to demonstrate if it’s on as well.